gtatters/ThermImageJ/Readme.md

 *"Can't open perl script "/Applications/Fiji.app/scripts/split.pl": No such file or directory"*

-you will need to re-check the location of the script or the path information provided.
+you will need to re-check the location of the script or the path information provided at the top of the ThermImageJ.ijm file.

 Now, do the same for ffmpeg: